Art Styles in Mobile Gaming

 The realistic art style is the second most popular among mobile games.
 In it, artists simulate the process of creating media that mimics real-life objects and characters of humanoid proportions.
 Also, these games don’t always need to be in 3D, they can use illustration designs in a realistic way regardless.
 Typically these games use a high level of detail and lighting use that emulates the real world.

 In the Pixel Art style, we have games with a minimalistic graphic design that don’t use cartoons.
 Moreover, these games use a reduced number of polygons and an abstract environment.
 This is gives them a retro-like theme, generally appealing to an older audience.
 Consequently, these games are often incorrectly referred to as an 8-bit or 16-bit art style.

 Manga art style is most popular in Japan, where it originated.
 The most successful Manga art style video games in the US are based on anime IPs.
 Whereas in Japan, Manga art style is frequently used in mobile games with a wide audience.

-Manga is a unique art style that should not be mixed with western-cartoon style.
+Manga is a unique art style that should not be mixed with the western-cartoon style.
 In manga, we see everything from characters with huge, expressive eyes and wacky hairstyles to highly detailed, realistic images.
 In this art style, action is frequently emphasized with the use of speed lines and graphic “sound effects”.